babyfish-ct/kimmer/doc/kimmer-sql/null-safety.md

 So, the return type of the subquery is *Pair<String, Int?>*.
 However, the tuple type on the left side of *valueIn* is *Pair<String, Int>*, the mismatch between them in a compilation error.

-However, when *max()* is used together with group by, it is never possible for *max()* to return null because empty groups cannot appear in the query results.
+However, when *max()* is used together with *group by*, it is never possible for *max()* to return null because empty groups cannot appear in the query results.
 This query has no problem.

 At this time, *asNonNull()* can help you to treat the *max()* function as a non-null expression.